StefVuck/PyTorchSnake/README.md

 ##### Stretch Goals:
 - Create a way for the model to play without using the comparatively slow pygame
-- Use cuda tp use the GPU for processiong, hopefully with the last point making 1000 generations not take 4+ hours
+- Use cuda to use the GPU for processiong, hopefully with the last point making 1000 generations not take 4+ hours
 - 10,000 generations of learning for a few different parameters?